mosaicml/examples/blogs/resnet/README.md

 Now that we've selected a recipe and determined the `recipe_yaml_path` and `scale_schedule_ratio` to specify, let's kick off a training run.

-1. Launch a Docker container using the `mosaicml/pytorch_vision:resnet50_recipes` Docker Image on your training system.
+1. Launch a Docker container using the `mosaicml/pytorch_vision:resnet50_recipes` image on your training system.

    ```
    docker pull mosaicml/pytorch_vision:resnet50_recipes